• Skip to primary navigation

 Why you will love this recipe:

-• It's so easy to make popcorn in the air fryer!
+• It's so easy to make delicious popcorn in the air fryer!
 You'll have perfect light and fluffy popcorn that is ready in just 15 minutes!

 • Avocado oil - or other cooking oil of your choice.
 Other options include olive oil, coconut oil or butter.